Granata-R/DOT-IOT-Log-Explorer/README.md

 To use it, you want to save data from single experiment first.
 ## 4.1 Saving the analyses and organizing the _group_ folders
 In the main GUI and in each child GUI, there is an orange *Save* button to export the output file, which will be stored in the *Results* folder.
 In the GUIs you can specify the mouse and test IDs.
-### 4.1.1 About the automatic filename generation
+### 4.1.1 About the automated filename generation
 The mouse and test IDs are inserted in the output filename.
-Also, the filename automatically retrieves information regarding channel used, time window/behavior epochs used, and type of analysis performed.
+Also, the filename automatedally retrieves information regarding channel used, time window/behavior epochs used, and type of analysis performed.
 If multiple analyses are performed on the same file, with the same time window/behavior filters, then the filename will include labels just before the format.
 For example:
 _MOUSEID_TESTID_Channel_Behavior_**[Spg][Mov][Sleep][Pac][Units]**.mat_ will include inform abount periodograms, movement patterns, sleep states, comodulation, and single units.
 ### 4.1.2 Organizing _group_ folders
 At the core of the results module there is the idea that the results obtained from main GUIs should be copied and organized in folders.
 Each folder may contain all the results sharing a particular experimental conditions (e.g., imagine to organize one folder with all animals treated with drug A, and a second folder with all animals treated with drug B. You can compare these two groups in a semi-automated manner).